It's Gonna Be Alright (Deep Zone song)

 "It's Gonna Be Alright" (also known as "It's Gonna Be Alright (Help is on the Way)") is a song by Dutch house project Deep Zone featuring vocals by American singer Ceybil Jefferies.
-Released in 1995, it became a big club anthem and a chart success in Europe, peaking at number seven in Belgium, number 14 in the UK and number 20 in the Netherlands.
+Released in 1995, it became a big club anthem and a chart success in Europe, peaking at number seven in Belgium and number 20 in the Netherlands.
 Outside Europe, it peaked at number-one in Israel in May 1996, and at number 20 on the Billboard Hot Dance Club Play chart in the US.

 In 2020, Tomorrowland voted "It's Gonna Be Alright" number 110 in their official list of "The Ibiza 500".

 Background

 Mattias Heilbronn of Deep Zone told Michael Paoletta of Billboard magazine about how the song was made, "I had been talking to Ceybil about doing a song together.
 So I gave her a tape of the track.
 Within one day, she had written the lyrics.
 The next day she came into the studio and recorded the song in two takes.
 That record happened so quickly and quite by chance, really."